mohamed-services/mnn/README.md

 What we need in the mnn is a way to archive past tokens if they aren't needed by any current token and to restore it if it was needed in any future step.

-Note all the inputs tokens will have its traces in the hidden tokens.
+Note all the inputs tokens will have their traces in the hidden tokens.

 A token will keep or persist its position but it will not be called unless some token or some expert decide to sample from that local location.